huseyindeniz/oar.apps.webspa/README.md

 - Dockerized

 ## TODOs
 - Decide and configure the unit testing structure for the app.
-The code coverage of the app should be at least 80%.
+The code coverage of the unit tests should be at least 80%.

 ## Note
 I'm trying to establish a whole workflow for a microservices project.
 That's why I prepared the following workflows.
 But, I'm the only developer who is working on this project currently :)